All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 3. Incorporate Progressive Resistance Training

-If you are not already strength training, start.
-If you are, increase the intensity gradually.
+If you aren't already strength training, start.
+If you're, increase the intensity gradually.
 Muscle tissue is metabolically active, meaning it burns calories even at rest.
 Building muscle is the most reliable way to increase your metabolic rate and push through a plateau.

-Both poor sleep and chronic stress elevate cortisol, which promotes fat storage and water retention.
+Both poor sleep and chronic stress improve cortisol, which promotes fat storage and water retention.
 These are modifiable factors that directly impact plateau duration.
-Seven to nine hours of quality sleep and active stress management (not passive, not scrolling your phone) are both essential during this period.
+Seven to nine hours of quality sleep and active stress management (not passive, not scrolling your phone) are both important during this period.

 5. Take Measurements and Photos